 On this page

 Relevance makes sure that all records that match a query are found.
-However, what does it mean to “match a query”?
-Relevance is an intelligent matching that takes into account typo tolerance, partial word matching, spatial distance between matching words, the number of attributes that match, synonyms and query rules, natural language characteristics like stop words and plurals, geolocation, and many other intuitive aspects of what people would expect from search, especially in the Google era.
+Relevance is an intelligent matching process that takes into account typo tolerance, partial word matching, the spatial distance between matching words, the number of attributes that match, synonyms, Rules, natural language characteristics (like stop words and plurals), geolocation, and many other aspects of what users expect from a modern search experience.

 Promoting your business

-Relevance is also about promoting your business and creating meaningful context, using such tools as custom ranking, merchandising, personalization, and analytics.
-With these tools, relevance is about creating results that best showcase and sell your products.
+Relevance is also about promoting your business and creating meaningful context, using custom ranking, merchandising, personalization, and analytics.
+With these tools, relevance is about creating results that best showcase your content.

-These tools also help match your end user’s expectations.
-Relevance is about user expectation, giving the user what they are looking for.
+Relevance is about giving users what they’re looking for.
 When a search matches the user’s intent, you’ve achieved relevance.

 Users aren’t always looking for a specific item: it’s also about discovery.
 They are browsing, defining what they need with each new query.
 The frontend UI/UX helps a user discover what they want.

 The UI/UX should allow users to find results, navigate them, discover more content, and refine their search.
 A good UI/UX incorporates rapid searching, highlighting key terms in results, faceting, infinite scrolling, and more.